deminimis/minimalpdfcompress/README.md

 For many users, the command prompt can be intimidating due to its text-based nature, complex syntax, and lack of immediate feedback.
 Ghostscript, while powerful, typically requires command-line expertise to perform tasks like PDF compression or conversion to PDF/A.

+Note: Ghostscript's pdfwrite device doesn't technically "compress" PDFs in the traditional sense.
+Instead, it recreates a new PDF that may be smaller due to optimizations like removing unnecessary metadata, simplifying fonts, or recompressing images.

 ## How to Use